NWS Learning Center

 - The previous name of the Warning Decision Training Branch when it was part of the Operational Support Facility (now the Radar Operations Center).

 - The leading edge of horizontal air flow resulting from cooler, denser air sinking and spreading out at the surface.
-Outflow boundaries often are cased by the downdraft of thunderstorms.
+Outflow boundaries often are caused by the downdraft of thunderstorms.

 Partial Beam Filling